Why This Matters

 Consistency Principle

-• Same accounting methods must be used period to period—you can't switch depreciation methods just to boost this quarter's numbers
+- The same accounting methods must be used period to period.
+You can't switch depreciation methods just to boost this quarter's numbers.

-• Enables trend analysis so stakeholders can track whether performance is improving or declining over time
+- This enables trend analysis so stakeholders can track whether performance is genuinely improving or declining over time.

-• Changes must be disclosed and justified in the notes to financial statements, alerting readers to potential comparability issues
+- If a company does change methods, the change must be disclosed and justified in the notes to the financial statements, alerting readers to potential comparability issues.

 Materiality Principle

-• Only information significant enough to influence decisions needs detailed reporting—a $50 office supply purchase doesn't need its own line item
+- Only information significant enough to influence decisions needs detailed reporting.
+A $50 office supply purchase doesn't need its own line item on the income statement.

-• Allows practical flexibility so accountants can focus energy on transactions that actually matter
+- This allows practical flexibility so accountants can focus their energy on transactions that actually matter to decision-makers.

-• "Material" is relative to company size—$10,000 is material for a small business but immaterial for a Fortune 500 company
+- "Material" is relative to company size.
+A $10,000 error might be highly material for a local bakery but completely immaterial for a Fortune 500 company with billions in revenue.

-Compare: Consistency vs. Materiality—consistency demands sameness over time, while materiality demands focus on what matters.
-Both serve comparability, but consistency is about method while materiality is about scope.
-FRQ tip: if asked about changing accounting methods, discuss both principles.
+Compare: Consistency vs. Materiality: consistency demands sameness over time, while materiality demands focus on what matters.
+Both serve comparability, but consistency is about method and materiality is about scope.
+If you're asked about changing accounting methods, consider both principles.

 Protecting Stakeholders